 MDP doesn’t want to dictate how our clients or Mississippians should live their lives.
 We also don’t want to parachute in and impose our solutions.
 MDP instead focuses on a long-term, collaborative, dynamic approach of working with our clients to further their goals for how they think Mississippi and the Delta can improve.
 Sometimes that’s writing model legislation or pushing bills in the statehouse.
 Sometimes that’s talking with farmers or school administrators or public health officials to hear about their challenges.
 Sometimes that’s writing policy papers that our clients use to launch their campaigns.
-MDP try to help Mississippians push their state and the Delta forward any way we can.
+MDP try to help Mississippians already pushing their state and the Delta forward in any way we can.

 Are you an HLS student interested in learning more about the Delta Project?

 Students must submit a brief application by Friday, September 21st at 11:59pm.
 Applications are available at bit.ly/MDP2018Application.
 Accepted students will be notified by end-of-day Monday, September 24th with their team assignments.
 Please note that you must be available Tuesday, September 25th at 7:00pm-9:00pm for the MDP All Team Kickoff Meeting.